Geronimo-Basso/github-copilot-debugging-lab/java/README.md

-# GitHub copilot troubleshooying and documentation lab
+# GitHub Copilot Troubleshooting Lab Java

-This repository contains a collection of challenges to improve your skills with GitHub Copilot regarding troubleshooting, documentation and related topics.
+This repository contains a collection of challenges to improve your skills with GitHub Copilot regarding troubleshooting and debugging.

 ## Pre-requisites